CSCfi/Kielipankki-utilities/asr/apptainer/README.md

 If `/tmp` is small, and you need another temporary space, like on HPC, you can do eg.

+`-cpu` definition files provide support for CPU decoding only, and typically result in much smaller container sizes.

 ```
 export APPTAINER_TMPDIR=$TMPDIR
 export APPTAINER_CACHEDIR=$TMPDIR